Richard Ravitch: Career

-After earning his law degree, Ravitch worked for the House Government Operations Committee in Washington, D.C. and the New York State Commission on Governmental Operations for the City of New York.
+After completing his education and military service obligation, Ravitch worked for the House Government Operations Committee in Washington, D.C., and the New York State Commission on Governmental Operations for the City of New York.
 He joined his family's business, HRH Construction, in 1960.
 His focus was low- and middle-income housing projects, and some notable developments he was responsible for were Waterside Plaza, Riverbend, and Manhattan Plaza, all in Manhattan.
 Some of the projects he worked on were built under the Mitchell-Lama Housing Program.
 He also built the first integrated housing projects in Washington, D.C., with James H. Scheuer.

 President Lyndon Johnson appointed Ravitch to the United States Commission on Urban Problems in 1966, and he was elected president of the Citizens Housing and Planning Council (CHPC) in 1968.
 In 1975 Ravitch was appointed by New York State governor Hugh Carey as chairman of the New York State Urban Development Corporation.
 Ravitch was responsible for salvaging the finances of the organization, which Carey had found was nearly insolvent.
 After succeeding at the reorganization, Ravitch brought in another president, while retaining the position of unpaid chairman himself.
 Ravitch sold HRH Construction, his family's business, in 1977.

 Carey again chose Ravitch for a major appointment in 1979, as head of the Metropolitan Transportation Authority.
 Carey had expressed the desire to keep the annual salary at $15,000, effectively requiring whoever took the job to be "independently wealthy or have a business that did not require his full attention".
 Ravitch was approved for the job, and did not accept a salary for his work.
 He was described as throwing himself "into the job unsparingly", recapitalizing the system, building the Metro-North Railroad from other existing lines, and improving labor relations.
 He was the chairman of the M.T.A. during the 11-day 1980 New York City transit strike, receiving death threats; in April 1981, a guard was injured in a shooting outside Ravitch's office by an armed intruder.
-Ravitch was assigned a bodyguard and he began wearing a bulletproof vest at some public events, and security was provided for his family.
+Ravitch was assigned a bodyguard and he began wearing a bulletproof vest at some public events and security was provided for his family.
 He led the M.T.A. until 1983.

 After almost a year of effort, Ravitch became chairman of the Bowery Savings Bank of New York in 1985.
 The bank had been losing money for several years, and Ravitch formed an investment group that included Laurence Tisch, Lionel Pincus, and Warren Buffett to take over the bank as an alternative to the Federal Deposit Insurance Corporation liquidating it.
 After the bank returned to profitability, it was sold to H. F. Ahmanson & Co. in 1987; the investment group doubled its $100 million purchase price, and Ravitch earned $5 million on the deal.
 While chairman of Bowery, Ravitch was named to the board of governors of the American Stock Exchange.